jcrippen/tlingit-roots/README.md

 # Tlingit Roots

-This is a collection of documented roots and nouns in the Tlingit language, meant for reference and linguistic research.
+This is a collection of documented roots and other parts of speech in the Tlingit language, meant for reference and linguistic research.
 The structure of the file is very simple so that it can be easily parsed by text processing tools.
 The contents are derived from Leer’s stem and verb documentation.

 * Leer 1973: http://www.uaf.edu/anla/item.xml?id=TL962L1973g
 * Leer 1976: http://www.uaf.edu/anla/item.xml?id=TL962L1975n
 * Leer 1978: http://www.uaf.edu/anla/item.xml?id=TL962L1975m

+This collection is meant to be exhaustive for verb roots, but not for nouns.
+Compounding and other nominal morphology make the noun inventory potentially far larger than the verb root inventory.
+Most if not all monomorphemic nouns are represented, but only a selection of interesting nouns of other kinds are included.

+The coverage of other parts of speech aims to be exhaustive.
+Particular emphasis is given to interjections, directionals, underived adjectives, underived adverbs, postpositions, pronouns, determiners, and demonstratives.

+Names are included mostly to illustrate otherwise rare lexical items.
+The majority of included names are ethnonyms, clan names, and place names.
+Personal names are generally limited to legendary and mythical figures.

 ## Structure